-Even if Hustlers was being considered for a 2020 Oscar, you have to wonder if Samantha Barbash’s (the real stripper whose life the film is based on) threat to file a $40 million lawsuit against STX Entertainment (the studio behind the film) for defamation and the use of her biography, likeness and other claims of negligence.
+Even if Hustlers was being considered for a 2020 Oscar, you have to wonder if Samantha Barbash’s (the real stripper whose life the film is based on) threat to file a $40 million lawsuit against STX Entertainment (the studio behind the film) for defamation and the use of her biography, likeness and other claims of negligence would have negatively impacted the vote.
 Allegedly, Samantha claims she was approached by a producer of Hustlers who was seeking the rights to her life’s story.
 However, because they low-balled her, she refused to sign the waiver and the film was made anyway.
 I suggest you research the rest of this information, as the legal issues are not yet resolved.
 To date Hustlers has grossed approximately $160 million worldwide.
-The budge to make the film was estimated at approximately $20 million.
+The budget to make the film was estimated at approximately $20 million.

-Should Hollywood Actors and Recording Artists of Color Pool their Earned Millions to Create an Annual Film and Music Awards Similar to the Oscars and Grammys?
+Should Hollywood Actors and Recording Artists of Color Pool their Earned Millions to Create an Annual Film and Music Award Show Similar to the Oscars and Grammys?

 Obviously, I’m not as cynical about the film industry as I am about the music industry …